Sound Waves & Hearing (OCR GCSE Physics A (Gateway)): Revision Note

 • The vibration pattern of the sound waves creates the same pattern of vibration in the eardrum

-• The vibration of these small bones then transfers the vibrations to the inner ear
+• The small bones (ossicles) then amplify the vibrations as they are transferred to the inner ear

-• This is primarily the cochlea in the inner ear which contains nerve endings
+• This is primarily the cochlea in the inner ear, which contains small hairs (cilia) attached to nerve cells

-• The nerves produces electrical signals that pass through the auditory nerve in the brain which is then interpreted as sound
+• The nerves produce electrical signals that pass through the auditory nerve in the brain, which is then interpreted as sound

 Human Ear, downloadable IGCSE & GCSE Physics revision notes

-The human ear is made up of several components which turn sound waves into signals which the brain can interpret
+The human ear is made up of several components which turn sound waves into signals that the brain can interpret

-• Since the transmission of the vibrations is dependent on the small bones (primarily the cochlea), the transmission of sound to the human ear only works over a limited range of frequencies
+• Since the transmission of the vibrations is dependent on the hairs in the cochlea, the transmission of sound to the human ear only works over a limited range of frequencies

 • This limits the range of sound frequencies a human can hear